humio/security_monitoring/README.md

 Lastly we hope collecting the log data can help day to day hardning efforts or answer questions in relation root cause analysis outside of SecOps use case.

-knowing your infrastructure better than an adversary translates into leverage, as you become able to spot their activity in the inital phases of the cyber kill chain.
+Knowing your infrastructure better than an adversary translates into leverage, as you become able to spot their activity in the inital phases of the cyber kill chain.

 ## Governance
 This project is maintained by employees at Humio ApS.